AztecProtocol/aztec-connect/docs/docs/how-aztec-works/accounts.md

 To register a new account, you need to choose an alias and a new spending public key.
 Optionally, you can include a recovery account public key and a deposit.

+Generally, an account with a registered spending key is considered safer than account that only uses the default account keys.
+An account without a spending key uses default account private key for note decryption as well as spending notes.
+When a spending key is registered, the default private key can only be used for decrypting notes and spending must be done with a registered spending key.

+Most users will typically use an account with a registered spending key and are thus considered "safe".
+There are use cases (airdrops) where you might want to use an account that has not yet registered a spending key and is using the default account key for both note decryption and spending.
+So it is possible to use the system without registering your account.

+When you use an unregistered account, your notes are marked as spendable by the account key.
+It's possible to register an alias and it's the sender that defines wether notes are marked spendable with the account key.
+A sender can check whether an account has registered spending keys before specifying how the notes can be spent.

+You cannot mix the spending of these notes.
+You can send unspent notes from the default account to yourself, but marked as spendable by the signing key.

+The SDK tries to abstract much of this complexity away and presents everything to a developer as if this notion does not exist (e.g. the account balance is the sum of all notes regardless of registered or not).

+If you want to know exactly what you can spend in one transaction, you have to tell the SDK whether your interested in the unregistered or registered balances.

+When actually creating the zero knowledge proof, the SDK infers which balance you're drawing from based on whether you give it a spending key or the account key.

 ### Account Alias

 The main privacy account public key is associated with a human-readable alias when the account registers a new signing key (see below).
 The alias can be anything (20 alphanumeric, lowercase characters or less) as long as it hasn't been claimed yet.

 Do not forget your alias.
-If you forget your alias you will not be able to share it with others to make it easy for them to send you asset notes.
+If you forget your alias you will not be able to share it to make it easy for them to send you asset notes.

 There is no way to recover a forgotten alias, but you can register a new account with a new alias and transfer your notes to the new account.